IEAbhishek/MedicalManagement/MedicalManagement/Readme.txt

 + Patient can make an appointment with the available doctors
 + Users can Buy Medicine ( Currently Payments not accepted)

-* All the users will be able to make a registration and login
+* All the users will be able to make a registration and login.

-- For Staff and Seller they must be verified by the Admin
+- For Staff and Seller they must be verified by the Admin.

 -------Default Credentials-----------
  ____________________________________